AgeBK/ak-computer-store/README.md

 ## About

 I built this little mock e-commerce style website from a random JSON file I found online which contains computer store data with accompanying images.
+The JSON file is hosted on JSONBIN.io

 The website has 3 pages, the home page which is a list of all the different categories, it's basically a navigation page, then I have a category page which lists all the products for a particular category, then the product page that displays the individual product.
 I have built a shopping cart for it as well which you can add products to.
 The idea being that the user can have a simulated on-line shopping experience while I showcase my React abilities.

 The site uses React Context to share common data and functions I use throughout the site, React Router for navigation and 16 different components including a container component and a custom hook.
-For styling it's using Flexbox via CSS modules.
+For styling, it's using Flexbox via CSS modules.
+The site also includes loading and error components and should look good on small and larger screens.
+Responsive design techniques have been taken into account as well as semantic HTML.

 06/09/23